Although back pain can affect different people regardless of age, gender, or lifestyle, the range of medicinal products available is quite limited.

 However, there are certain limits when it comes to presenting CBD in the media — be it online or through traditional channels.

 Currently, marketing CBD as a dietary supplement or as a food additive is illegal according to the FDA.

 The only approved CBD drug is Epidiolex, an anti-seizure prescription medication.
-The absence of data on the safety of CBD and possible risks that can be encountered is the main reason for the non-approval of more CBD products.
+The absence of data on the safety of CBD and the possible risks that can be encountered is the main reason for the non-approval of more CBD products.

 What Are the Possible Side Effects of CBD Oil?

 CBD has a very decent safety profile; however, some people may experience minor side effects ranging from fatigue, weight loss, loss of appetite, and even diarrhea.

 CBD can also interact with a lot of medications by compromising your liver’s ability to process them.
 That’s why consulting a doctor is required if you take any medication and are considering adding CBD oil to your daily routine.